whitneyburton/portfolios/students/bret_doucette/20151002-bret-doucette-m2.markdown

 ### Giving Feedback

 After our first group project, we had group retros where we discussed the highs and lows of the project.
-During these sessions, I gave the feedback.
+During this session, I gave feedback.

 ### Playing a Part